 1. More Hydration, More Hydration

-Winter dryness can affect your fingers, hands, neck and body.
+Winter dryness can affect your fingers, hands, neck, and body.
 According to Harvard Health, your skin may feel itchy and uncomfortable as well.
 So, it's important to add extra hydration to your routine.

-Heather recommends: Nourishing Body Butter
+I recommend our Nourishing Body Butter

 2. Add A Facial Mist To Your Routine